 Online streaming: NFL Game Pass

-Per 506sports, the fans in the cyan areas below will be able to watch the game on TV:
+Per 506sports, the fans in the yellow areas below will be able to watch the game on TV:

--The Browns will be wearing brown tops, brown pants, and orange socks.
+-The Browns will be wearing white tops, orange pants, and brown socks.

 -Browns head coach Hue Jackson has spent seven years of his coaching career with the Bengals — first from 2004-2006, and then from 2012-2015.
 He was the Bengals’ offensive coordinator from 2014-2015, a gig that helped put him in the conversation to be a head coach again.
 Defensive coordinator Ray Horton was a second-round pick by the Bengals back in 1983.
 Defensive backs coach Louie Cioffi had the same position with Cincinnati from 1997-2010.
 Tight ends coach Greg Seamon was with the Bengals from 2003-2015.